dextr-cloud/dextr-docs/docs/_pages/settings.md

 #### Brand

-In this section you can change the logo present in Dextr header.
-The principle to change it is the same one applied for your avatar profile picture (just click and choose an image from your file explorer).
+In this section you can change the logo present in the header.
 You can also change Dextr header color to either the default color (blue) or a light one (white).

 <figure>
    <img src="{{ '/assets/images/general-brand.jpg' }}" alt="General Brand">
-   <span>Figure 3.
-Settings: General - Brand</span>
 </figure>
 ----

 #### Account

-This is a general portait of all the information relevant to the Instance.
-It displays the Admin Connect information, and it also gives you the option to edit Company Name, Admin Name and Email.
+This section displays the Admin Connect information, and it also gives you the option to edit Company Name, Admin Name and Email.

 <figure>
    <img src="{{ '/assets/images/account.jpg' }}" alt="General Account">
-   <span>Figure 4.
-Settings: General - Account</span>
 </figure>

 ----

 #### Configuration

-Here you can configure Presented Not Answered behavior (when you miss a call), and it gives you 3 options:
+Here you can configure Presented Not Answered behavior (when you miss a call), giving you 3 options:

 1. Forced Release - When you or another agent misses an ACD call, it will put you in a Forced Release Status (or the Configured label set by the admin) until you manually change it to another (e.g manually changing status to Available after being in the "missed call" label).
 2. Wrap Up - When you or another agent misses an ACD call a countdown will start.
 After the countdown from configured wrap up time (**User Phone Configuration Wrap Time**) finishes, your status will be automatically changed to Available.